College of Sorbonne: Overview

 In 1971, as a result of the riots of demonstrations of May 1968, the University of Paris was broken up into thirteen independent faculties.
-The New Sorbonne building became the home of the Universities of Paris I, II, III, IV, V, the École Nationale des Chartes, and the École pratique des hautes études.
+The New Sorbonne building became the home of the Universities of Paris I, III, IV, V, the École Nationale des Chartes, and the École pratique des hautes études.

 Foundation

 Robert de Sorbon, a native of Le Réthelois, was a distinguished professor and famous preacher who lived from 1201 till 1274.
 Sorbon found that there was a defect in the primitive organization of the University of Paris.
 The two principal mendicant orders—the Dominicans and the Franciscans—each had colleges at Paris where they delivered lectures which day students could attend without fee.

 Robert de Sorbon decided that the university should also provide free instruction, so that it could compete with the religious orders.
 Further, he believed the society of professors should follow the practices of the cenobitic life, except in vows.
 His important work was made possible by the high esteem in which de Sorbon was held at Paris, together with his intellectual brilliance, great generosity, and the assistance of his friends.
 The foundation dates from 1257 or the beginning of 1258.
-Guillaume de Saint-Amour, Gérard d'Abbeville, Henry of Ghent, Guillaume des Grez, Odo or Eudes of Douai, Chrétien de Beauvais, Gérard de Reims, Nicolas de Bar were among the most illustrious scholars connected either with the first chairs in the Sorbonne, or with the first association that constituted it.
+Guillaume de Saint-Amour, Gérard d'Abbeville, Henry of Ghent, Guillaume des Grez, Odo of Douai, Chrétien de Beauvais, Gérard de Reims, Nicolas de Bar were among the most illustrious scholars connected either with the first chairs in the Sorbonne, or with the first association that constituted it.
 These savants were already attached to the university staff.